tytydraco/yessleep/out/I_Traveled_Back_to_the_Cretaceous_and_Havent_Been_the_Same_Since.md

-I know that sounds insane, but there isn’t another way to phrase it.
 I went on a fossil collection trip a month ago with a group of students and professors to Utah—or that’s what everyone else thinks.

 We didn’t just go to collect fossils…we went to collect live material.
 If I had known what would happen, I wouldn’t have gone in the first place.
 I should have said no. I should have taken a thesis opportunity in Wyoming, North Dakota, or Australia.
 But instead, I traveled back to the Cretaceous and haven’t been the same since.